Meet the Team

 Of Counsel

-Bruce Stuckman has been Of Counsel to Garlick & Markison since 2005 and has been a licensed patent attorney since 1993.
-Bruce specializes in building commercially valuable patent portfolios in high-tech fields, including telecommunications, electronics, artificial intelligence, quantum computing, web applications and media processing.
-Bruce has authored and prosecuted over 1,000 patents to issuance, many of which have been successfully sold, licensed, or litigated.
+Bruce Stuckman has been a licensed patent attorney since 1993 and Of Counsel to Garlick & Markison since 2005.
+Bruce specializes in building commercially valuable patent portfolios in high-tech fields such as telecommunications, wireless communications and devices, electronics, storage networks, databases, artificial intelligence, quantum computing, web applications and media processing.
+Bruce has authored and prosecuted over 1,400 patents to issuance, many of which have been successfully sold, licensed, or litigated.
+The IP analytics firm Patexia has ranked Bruce in the top 25 for patent prosecution based on performance metrics for 28,843 patent practitioners from 2019 thru 2023.

-He has a long history of officer/board positions and has facilitated several multi-billion-dollar transactions.
-Prior to joining Garlick & Markison, Bruce was Chief Patent Counsel of AT&T (formerly SBC Communications) while also serving as Vice President & General Counsel of an IP subsidiary he co-founded.
-Bruce’s work has been published more than sixty times and he has lectured dozens of times at professional conferences.
+Bruce has a long history of officer/board positions.
+Prior to joining Garlick & Markison, he was a Vice President of Ameritech and also Chief Patent Counsel of AT&T (formerly SBC Communications).
+Bruce also co-founded and served as Vice President & General Counsel of AT&T’s IP subsidiary.
+He has negotiated the IP terms of numerous multi-billion-dollar transactions involving several Fortune 50 companies.
 In 2005, he was named a Fellow of the National Knowledge and Intellectual Property Management Taskforce.
-He is a co-author of Business Power: Creating New Wealth from IP Assets, John Wiley & Sons, 2007.
+He has been published more than sixty times and is a co-author of Business Power: Creating New Wealth from IP Assets, John Wiley & Sons, 2007.
+He has lectured dozens of times at professional conferences.

-Bruce holds a B.S. in Electrical Engineering (Magna Cum Laude), an M.S. in Electrical & Computer Engineering, a Ph.D. in Systems Engineering from Oakland University, and a J.D.
+Bruce holds a B.S. in Electrical Engineering (Magna Cum Laude), an M.S. in Electrical & Computer Engineering, and a Ph.D. in Systems Engineering from Oakland University.
+He also holds a J.D.
 (Cum Laude) from the University of Louisville.
 Prior to practicing law, Bruce was a tenured Associate Professor of Electrical Engineering at the University of Louisville and a technical consultant to organizations such as General Motors, General Electric, British Petroleum, and the U.S. Government.
-Bruce is himself an inventor on over 100 issued US patents.
-The DIRECT search AI algorithm he co-developed has been used by researchers world-wide in over a thousand applications as diverse as quantum computing, medical imagery, microbiology, circuit design, optimization, particle physics and cloud computing.
-A function set he developed for evaluating global optimization techniques are referred to in recent textbooks as the “Stuckman function”.
+Bruce himself is an inventor on over 125 issued US patents.
+The DIRECT search AI algorithm he co-developed has been cited by thousands of researchers world-wide for use in applications as diverse as quantum computing, medical imagery, microbiology, circuit design, optimization, particle physics and cloud computing.
+A function set he developed for evaluating global optimization techniques is referred to in textbooks as the “Stuckman function”.